 Talking to (or reading about) other autistic people can be helpful.
 There are online and offline support groups and many books about personal accounts available.
-While autism affects people differently, the challenges can be similar and seeing how others cope with these can be comforting.
+Connecting with a community that can relate to your experiences is often supportive.

 Look into financial benefits and community care